Ivorforce/rxwidgets/README.md

 A function stream consists of these steps:

-1. `@rxi.stream`
+1. `@rxi.stream_defaults`
-   - Convert parameters into observables - may display ipywidgets.
+   - Convert parameter defaults into observables - may display ipywidgets.
    - Convert function into a stream of its results from input streams.
    - In stream: Curry the function and make wrap into a `ValueBox`.
    - Object in stream: `ValueBox(partial(fn, ...))`